Departments

-As Tarleton State University continues advancing as a premier comprehensive university, there are several “Designations of Excellence” we have been working to achieve.
-The Lozano Long Division of Global, Community and First-Gen Initiatives is proud to help lead and collaborate to the attainment of these exemplars of distinction.
+As Tarleton State University advances as a premier comprehensive university, we have been expanding student services and achieving the highest levels of excellence in multiple designations.
+The Lozano Long Division of Global, Community and First-Gen Initiatives is proud to have helped lead and collaborate in attaining these distinctions.

 The Lozano Long Division is committed to empowering international students by providing support services and fostering a welcoming campus community.
 Our goal is to create a welcoming and supportive environment that facilitates academic and personal success for all students.